Emmanuel1118/Learn-ML-Basics/README.md

 ## More Resources

+- [Kaggle](https://www.kaggle.com/) is a Data science community and a great place to find DataSets and explore projects.

 - [Awesome TensorFlow](https://github.com/jtoy/awesome-tensorflow) is a classification of many resources on the TensorFlow library

 - [Official TensorFlow Tutorials](https://www.tensorflow.org/tutorials)